Meatballs. Little self contained orbs of goodness. A movie was named after them. A song was written about them.

 - 1 large or extra large egg

 - 1/4 tsp ground allspice

 - 1/4 tsp ground nutmeg

 - 2 tbsp finely chopped parsley

-- Kosher salt and freshly cracked black pepper, to taste (don't skimp on the pepper, that's what this meatball loves!)
+- kosher salt and cracked black pepper don't skimp on the pepper, that what this meatball loves!

 - 1/4 cup unsalted butter

 - 1 tsp plus Maggi or Worcestershire Sauce or tamari or even Vegemite! (to taste)